BKWatch/CodingChallenge/README.md

 ## Goal

-The BankruptcyWatch Coding Challenge is designed to help us locate experienced developers who are proficient in the Python language and standard libraries and in developing at Github and who are able to write clean, correct, and reliable code.
+The BankruptcyWatch Coding Challenge is designed to help us locate experienced developers who are proficient in the Python language and in developing at Github and who are able to write clean, correct, and reliable code.
+While it may seem easy at first, it contains some hidden difficulties to help us identify truly exceptional coders.

 ## The Challenge